COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Newfoundland and Labrador Health and Community Services announced a spike in cases on December 23, 2021, with 100 new COVID-19 cases, the majority in Eastern Health (73).
 There were nine recoveries, leaving 314 active cases; the highest since February 2021.
 Fortunately, no one is hospitalized due to COVID-19.

 Eighty-five new cases were reported on December 24, 2021, along with ten recoveries, leaving 389 active cases.
 One person is hospitalized due to COVID-19.

 Since the last media advisory on December 24, 2021, health officials recorded 357 new COVID-19 cases over the Christmas holiday.
 The province is now reporting its highest active caseload since the pandemic began, with 677 active cases.
 Officials did not provide an update on recoveries, but did mention that one person is now in hospital due to COVID-19.

 Officials recorded 194 new COVID-19 cases on December 28, 2021.
 The active case count is now 843; the highest since the pandemic began.

 During an unexpected media briefing on December 29, 2021, Dr. Janice Fitzgerald announced a record-breaking, one-day increase of 312 new COVID-19 cases.
 Premier Andrew Furey announced that all schools will not reopen for in-class instruction on January 4, 2022; instead, classes will pivot to virtual learning.
 Education minister Tom Osborne (Canadian politician) stated they will assess the situation on a week by week basis, and will return to in-class instruction if the case counts and risk levels decline.
 During the same briefing, it was announced that Labrador-Grenfell health is also experiencing a surge in cases, with officials reporting 16 new cases.
 Since then, cases have been steadily rising in that health authority.
 The province now has outbreaks in all four health authorities.

 Health officials recorded another record-breaking, single-day increase on December 30, 2021, with 349 new cases.
 There were also 32 recoveries, leaving 1,428 active cases.
-There is now one person in hospital due to COVID-19.
+There is now one person in the hospital due to COVID-19.
 There are also nine confirmed cases of individuals who were tested outside of a Regional Health Authority.

 Another record-breaking, single-day increase of 431 new COVID-19 cases were announced on December 31, 2021.
 Also announced were 113 recoveries, as well as the province's nineteenth death due to COVID-19; the first death since November 24, 2021.
 There are now 1,746 active cases; the highest ever recorded in the province.

 Newfoundland and Labrador started the 2022 year with another record-breaking high of 442 new COVID-19 cases.
 The province also announced 38 new recoveries, leaving 2,150 active cases.
 One person is still hospitalized due to COVID-19.
 Minister of Health and Community Services, John Haggie, announced on his Facebook page that he has tested positive for COVID-19.
 Haggie stated that he was "feeling well with regular symptoms and isolating."
-He also thanked the health-care workers who are working tirelessly to identify cases and keeping Newfoundlanders and Labradorians safe.
+He also thanked the health-care workers who are working tirelessly to identify cases and keep Newfoundlanders and Labradorians safe.